AyckinnLisa/casino_roulette/README.md

 ## Changelog
 Version 1.0 - March 11' 2024
-- Save money for each player in a file
+- Save money for each player in their own file
-    - If player's money = 0, AI removes the player's file
+    - If player's money = 0, Lisa removes the player's file
-    - If money folder is empty, AI removes the folder
+    - If money folder is empty, Lisa removes the folder
 - Initial release